-General principles of inspection, servicing, overhaul, and repair of fixed and retractable landing gear systems and the operation and repair of position and warning systems, components, operation, and fundamentals of safety procedures.
+General principles of inspection, servicing, overhaul, and repair of fixed and retractable landing gear systems and the operation and repair of position and warning systems.
+Includes coverage of systems, components, operation, and fundamentals of safety procedures.
 Two lecture and three laboratory hours per week.
 Prerequisite: None.
-Lab Fee: \$24
+Lab Fee: \$24; Consumable Supplies Fee: \$175